 Options for a Book Keeping System

 Initially your business may be small with relatively few transactions and you don’t offer credit to customers nor receive it from suppliers.
 If this is the case it could be sufficient for you to keep paper records.
+BEWARE though as MTD is already live for businesses above the VAT threshold and will become live very soon for most businesses.
+If you opt for paper records you will need to upgrade to an electronic system in the near future.

-This would entail purchasing a notebook (remember to keep the receipt and enter it as a transaction) and add a new line for every purchase or sale that was for business purposes.
+A paper records system would entail purchasing a notebook (remember to keep the receipt and enter it as a transaction) and add a new line for every purchase or sale that was for business purposes.
 In addition to a line in the note book (Cash Book) you would need to keep a copy of each receipt for purchases and a copy of the receipt or invoice that you prepared for your customer for each sale.

 To better organise your paperwork it is advisable that you number each line in the Cash Book and mark the receipts with the same number.
 These receipts can then be stored in a box or file in number order ready to be used for your annual tax return.
 Collating your paperwork in this way makes it easier for your Accountant (should you hire one) and will keep your Accounting fees lower.